basham/swit-workshop-a11y/slides.md

 ## Workshop goals

-- Learn how a screen reader works, communicates.
+- Identify design responsibilities.
-- Simulate the screen reader experience.
+- Learn how a screen reader works.
-- Examine, discuss, annotate wireframes.
+- Annotate wireframes.

 Notes:
 For the remainder of this workshop, we will focus on a few core things.
 We will learn how a screen reader works and communicates.
 Then we will conduct a number of exercises to help you better understand the experience of those using screen readers.
 Then we will explore how we can enrich design deliverables like wireframes to better articulate accessibility expectations.